lambertjamesd/n64brew20201/README.md

         I also want to make sure we have a splash screen so we need to settle on the name.

         I really like to see how the menu for the choosing commands for the minions look in application.
-        I would like to up the saturation a little bit more overall
+        I would like to up the saturation a little bit more overallme